bigtoga/Examples/Cloud - Azure/Azure Virtual Machines/Service tiers of VMs.md

 - B-Series: B is for burstable, little more power than A but not meant for general use
    - Example use cases include development and test servers, low-traffic web servers, small databases, micro services, servers for proof-of-concepts, build servers
+   - Pricing is deceptively cheap and is listed as low as $3/mth.
+That’s only because it is expected you keep these on low to no usage during the month and/or dim

 # Enterprise grade